adr-sk/atom_one/README.md

 to the Cosmos Hub, as it will provide Gnolang smart contracts while IBC pegging to the Cosmos Hub for tokens.

-Using ICS, it should be possible to run new Gnolang VM powered zones secured by the Cosmos Hub, but also IBC connected to the gno.land chain for importing logic hosted on the gno.land "github" (and paying gas fees & license fees to each).
+Using ICS, it should be possible to run new Gnolang VM-powered zones secured by the Cosmos Hub, but also IBC connected to the gno.land chain for importing logic hosted on the gno.land "github" (and paying gas fees & license fees to each).